Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Estimates of future LTSA revenue within Civil Aerospace are based upon future EFH forecasts, influenced by assumptions over the recovery of the civil aviation industry.
 Finally, many of the revenues and costs are denominated in currencies other than that of the relevant group undertaking.
 These are translated at an estimated long-term exchange rate, based on historical trends and economic forecasts.

-During the year, changes to the estimate in relation to the Civil Aerospace LTSA contracts resulted in favourable catch-up adjustments to revenue of £360m (2021: £214m).
+During the year, changes to the estimate in relation to the Civil Aerospace LTSA contracts resulted in adverse catch-up adjustments to revenue of £104m (2022: favourable catch up adjustment of £360m).

 Risk and revenue sharing arrangements (RRSAs)

-Cash entry fees received are initially deferred on the balance sheet within trade payables and other liabilities.
-They are then recognised as a reduction in cost of sales incurred.
+Cash entry fees received are initially deferred on the balance sheet as deferred receipts from RRSA workshare partners within trade payables and other liabilities.
+The cash entry fee is a transaction with a supplier and is recognised as a reduction in cost of sales incurred.
 Individual programme amounts are allocated pro rata to the estimated number of units to be produced.
 Amortisation commences as each unit is delivered and then recognised on a 15-year straight-line basis.

 The Group also has arrangements with third parties who invest in a programme and receive a return based on its performance, but do not undertake development work or supply parts.
 Such arrangements (financial RRSAs) are financial instruments as defined by IAS 32 Financial Instruments: Presentation and are accounted for using the amortised cost method.